srest2021/pickup-app/README.md

 2. Clone the repository and navigate to the root folder in the terminal.

+3. Add a `.env` file in the root folder of this repository containing the fields in the`.env.example` file, and fill in the required environment variables.

-3. Run `npm install` to install dependencies.
+4. Run `npm install` to install dependencies.

-4. To use the Expo Go app:
+5. To use the Expo Go app:

     a.
 Download the Expo Go app on your phone.